-Have you ever heard of Syrah wine?
-If you haven’t, then you’re probably not the only one.
-It’s a dark wine with a significant amount of antioxidants that are good for your health.
-It’s an excellent option for many different pairings, and it has elements of fruits, oak and a whole lot more.
-You’ll definitely want to check out this wine that comes from all different parts of the world.
+Syrah wine jog your memory?
+If not, you’re probably not the only one.
+Syrah, known as Shiraz in Australia, is clearly distinguished from the Petite Sirah, a different variety primarily grown in California.
+Syrah is a dark red wine with a significant amount of antioxidants that are good for your health.
+It’s an excellent option for many different pairings, with tantalizingly complex flavor of fruits, oak and more.
+You’re not going to want to miss out on this robust, versatile, and well-traveled wine.

 Regions of Syrah Wine